BarrettFrost/Smart_menu-project/readme.md

  Finally, we used the mqtt plugin by paho to implement mqtt functionality into our site.

-2. System Implementation [1000 words]:
+##System Implementation [1000 words]:

-  a.
-Breakdown of project into sprints (showing the users stories implemented in each).
+###Project sprints

 Ideation (late Jan - early Feb)
 Our project began at the ideation step.
 During initial brainstorming, once we'd decided that our project would be dietary related, We settled on two user stories to define our goals.

-1.) [the m5 user] wants to be more calorie conscious when ordering meals to ensure I do not overeat.
+- [the m5 user] wants to be more calorie conscious when ordering meals to ensure I do not overeat.
-1.) [the m5 user] wants to easily tell what ingredients are in each dish, to avoid dietary allergies.
+- [the m5 user] wants to easily tell what ingredients are in each dish, to avoid dietary allergies.

 Based on these goals, we decided that combining a diet tracking function and a dish ingredients filter would achieve these goals.
 We initially envisioned a system that paired a camera on the user's smartphone, with restaurants tagging their dishes with unique identifiers to be scanned (conceptually, a QR code, or colored plate e.g. a sushi bar).
 This is shown our captured paper prototype: